Neil Spence: Radio programming career

-Radio London closed down in 1967 with the introduction of the Marine Broadcasting Offences Act in 1967, and BBC Radio 1 began broadcasting the same year.
+Radio London closed down in 1967 with the introduction of the Marine Broadcasting Offences Act 1967, and BBC Radio 1 began broadcasting the same year.
 On his return to England, Spence began making jingles and trails for Radio 1, where many of his pirate radio contemporaries were forging on-air DJ careers.
 Kenny Everett in his first BBC broadcast in May 1967 jokingly named the Double-D as one of his "best friendships."
 Spence later said he had worked for all four BBC Radio networks, including the classical station BBC Radio 3 and the speech based BBC Radio 4.

-In 1970 he was appointed the first programme controller of the United Biscuits Network, UBN, a station which began broadcasting by landline to two of the UK factories of United Biscuits in September that year.
+In 1970, he was appointed the first programme controller of the United Biscuits Network, UBN, a station which began broadcasting by landline to two of the UK factories of United Biscuits in September that year.
 The aim of the station was to keep workers entertained and productive, reducing staff turnover and absenteeism while providing safety and hygiene information.
 A year later UB chairman Hector Laing announced the station was achieving its objectives despite many doubters, and would expand to other factories.
 Spence told the Financial Times with some justification that the station's quality equaled BBC Radio 1 and was "a great sound."
 Spence developed a station which provided a top-40 format during the day, a middle-of-the-road MOR format in the evening, and a soul, blues and reggae format at night.

 Spence also gained a reputation for talent spotting, and for developing the careers of DJs, who frequently moved on to regular broadcast stations.
 Among those whose early careers he helped to forge were Graham Dene, who he discovered in the BBC Gramophone Library, Adrian Love, and Roger Scott.
 As Independent Local Radio (ILR) began to expand, many UBN presenters left to work at the new stations.
 In 1977 Spence himself moved to ILR, taking over as programme controller at Radio Trent from former UBN presenter Bob Snyder.
 At Trent, Spence developed formats to appeal to a broad local audience, and continued to find and develop new talent.
 Among his hires there was Dale Winton, another DJ who had been at UBN.